Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/7 - Proactive Messaging.md

 If you choose to create a new campaign message for your campaign, the message is only sent to users that have engaged with your number in the last 24 hours.

-To send this message to all your users, select a preapproved Template Message.
+To send a proactive message to all your users, select a preapproved Template Message.
 For more information on template messages, see the [Template Messages](https://docs.botlhale.xyz/docs/Platform/help-desk/Template%20Messages) section of this documentation.

+Additionally, you have the option of selecting the date and time when you would like this message to be sent.
 :::

 4. Click `Send Campaign`.
 Your new campaign message is sent to your users.